provenance-io/provwasm/contracts/marker/README.md

   - Finalize a marker
   - Activate a marker
   - Withdraw coins from a marker
+  - Send coins to an account (custom bank send)
 - Queries
   - Get marker by address
   - Get marker by denom